News and Announcements:

-Part-time Track (length of the program is to be determined)
+Junior Part-time Track (3rd Year Track) - length of the program is to be determined

-Must meet with the program Department Chair to discuss progression as a part-time student.
+Must meet with the program AFMT Faculty Lead to discuss progression as a part-time student.

-Freshman Track (4 years - implemented as of fall 2017)
+Freshman Track - 4 years - implemented as of fall 2017) currently under review.

 How to Apply to the AFMT Program:

 Declare your major as Aircraft Fabrication & Assembly Technician - Associates Degree.

 Submit official college transcripts.